Vegan Split Pea Soup

 5 from 5 votes

-This split pea & sweet potato stew is so scrumptious and satisfying!
+This vegan split pea soup is so scrumptious and satisfying!
 This savory recipe is loaded with chunks of potato, bright carrots, and sweet corn.
 Split peas create a thick, hearty texture that is just the thing for any cool evening alongside a loaf of homemade crusty bread.

 Prep Time 15 minutes